Evidence for the dynamical dark energy with evolving Hubble constant: Introduction

 Both the Hubble constant and dark energy govern the accelerating expansion of the Universe, describing its local expansion rate and the physical mechanism behind cosmic acceleration.
 The dark-energy equation of state (EoS), $w \equiv P/c^2\rho$, serves as a crucial diagnostic: $w =-1$ corresponds to vacuum energy within $\Lambda$CDM model.
 For dynamical dark energy, $w$ evolves with time and can be categorized into various models according to their trajectories in the $w$ phase space, including quintessence \citep{1988PhRvD..37.3406R}, phantom \citep{2002PhLB..545...23C}, quintom \citep{2005PhLB..607...35F}, $k$-essence \citep{PhysRevLett.85.4438} and others.
+For the phenomenological quintom model \citep{2006PhLB..634..101F}, an oscillating evolution of $w(z)$ naturally arises, accompanied with a varying $H_0$.
 Several studies suggest that late-time transitions in dark energy could alleviate the Hubble tension by reducing local $H_0$ values \citep{2020PhRvD.101j3517B, 2021Entrp..23..404D, 2025SCPMA..6880410P}.
-However, combining the latest DESI DR2 BAO and CMB data, a lower Hubble constant $H_0 = 63.7^{+1.7}_{-2.2} \, \rm km \, s^{-1} \, Mpc^{-1}$ was obtained \citep{2025arXiv250314738D}, thereby exacerbating the Hubble tension.
+However, combining the latest DESI DR2 BAO and CMB data, a lower Hubble constant $H_0 = 63.7^{+1.7}_{-2.2} \, \rm km \, s^{-1} \, Mpc^{-1}$ was obtained \citep{2025PhRvD.112h3515A}, thereby exacerbating the Hubble tension.
 Furthermore, whether current data provide robust evidence for dynamical dark energy remains an open question \citep{2025PhRvD.112b3508G,2025MNRAS.542L..24O}.